 Even if you have tried the Xfce desktop in other distros, give Emmabuntüs a try.
 It is filled with useful tools and usability surprises.

-The original source of this authorized paper was the article https://www.linuxinsider.com/story/86145.html which is no longer accessible on the web.
+The original source of this authorized paper was the article https://www.linuxinsider.com/story/86145.html.

 It was written by Mr Jack M. Germain on the LinuxInsider website: https://www.linuxinsider.com/